 Recently there was a discussion on the AP Calculus Community bulletin board regarding whether it was necessary or desirable to have students do curve sketching starting with the equation and ending with a graph with all the appropriate features – increasing/decreasing, concavity, extreme values etc., etc. – included.
-As this is kind of question has not been asked on the AP Calculus exam, should the teacher have his students do problems like these?
+As this is kind of question that has not been asked on the AP Calculus exam, should the teacher have his students do problems like these?

 The teacher correctly observed that while all the individual features of a graph are tested, students are rarely, if ever, expected to put it all together.
 He observed that making up such questions is difficult because getting “nice” numbers is difficult.

 Replies ran from No, curve sketching should go the way of log and trig tables, to Yes, because it helps connect f. f ‘ and f ‘’, and to skip the messy ones and concentrate on the connections and why things work the way they do.
 Most people seemed to settle on that last idea; as I did.
-As for finding questions with “nice” numbers look in other textbooks and
+As for finding questions with “nice” numbers, look in other textbooks and

 steal borrow their examples.

 But there is another consideration with this and other topics.
 Folks are always asking why such-and-such a topic is not tested on the AP Calculus exam and why not.

 The AP Calculus program is not the arbiter of what students need to know about first-year calculus or what you may include in your course.
 That said, if you’re teaching an AP course you should do your best to have your students learn everything listed in the 2019 Course and Exam Description book and be aware of how those topics are tested – the style and format of the questions.
 This does not limit you in what else you may think important and want your students to know.
 You are free to include other topics as time permits.